Chapter 11. Stereotypes, Prejudice, and Discrimination

 People also talk differently about their ingroups than their outgroups, such that they describe the ingroup and its members as having broad positive traits (“We are generous and friendly”) but describe negative ingroup behaviors in terms of the specific behaviors of single group members (“Our group member, Bill, hit someone”) (Maass & Arcuri, 1996; Maass, Ceccarielli, & Rudin, 1996; von Hippel, Sekaquaptewa, & Vargas, 1997).
 These actions allow us to spread positive characteristics to all members of our ingroup but reserve negative aspects for individual group members, thereby protecting the group’s image.

 People also make trait attributions in ways that benefit their ingroups, just as they make trait attributions that benefit themselves.
-As we saw in Chapter 5, this general tendency, known as the results in the tendency for each of the competing groups to perceive the other group extremely and unrealistically negatively (Hewstone, 1990).
+As we saw in Chapter 5, this general tendency, known as the group-serving bias (or ultimate attribution error), results in the tendency for each of the competing groups to perceive the other group extremely and unrealistically negatively (Hewstone, 1990).
 When an ingroup member engages in a positive behavior, we tend to see it as a stable internal characteristic of the group as a whole.
 Similarly, negative behaviors on the part of the outgroup are seen as caused by stable negative group characteristics.
 On the other hand, negative behaviors from the ingroup and positive behaviors from the outgroup are more likely to be seen as caused by temporary situational variables or by behaviors of specific individuals and are less likely to be attributed to the group.

 Ingroup Favoritism Has Many Causes